What Does A Divorce Packet Contain?

-What is the Divorce Packet?
-Only a Judge of the Supreme Court can grant a divorce — call a Judgment of Divorce.
+Only a Judge of the Supreme Court can grant a divorce — called a Judgment of Divorce.
 In order to do that the Court does h– called Affidavits — are a number of other documents.
 Some of these you each sign.
 Some of them I sign as the attorney submitted the paperwork to the Court.
 Altogether, those have to have certain sworn statements of you and your spouse.
-Along with those statements documents are called the Divorce Packet.
+Along with those statements, the documents are called the Divorce Packet.

 Affidavits Are the Most Important Parts of the Divorce Packet